xeniatay/wkrpt400-wanderable-documentation/README.md

 Refer to an existing manifest to see how this is done with Sprocket directives.
 *Note*: `jquery` and `jquery_ujs (jQuery-rails)` are added to the app through Rails gems

+**A note on ie-manifest.js**

+`ie-manifest` is a special manifest created to handle LTIE9 browsers.
+In those browsers, an unobstrusive header appears, prompting the user to upgrade their browser.

 ### readyselector.js

 [ReadySelector](https://github.com/Verba/jquery-readyselector) is a jQuery plugin that provides a nice syntax to write page-specific script.
 This idea was taken from [*Unholy Rails*](http://railsapps.github.io/rails-javascript-include-external.html).